 The following sections briefly summarise the key environmental, economic and social values of the region.
-A more comprehensive description of the values of this marine park can be found in Environmental, Economic and Social Values of the Neptune Islands Group Marine Park, available at www.marineparks.sa.gov.au
+A more comprehensive description of the values of this marine park can be found in Environmental, Economic and Social Values of the Gambier Islands Group Marine Park, available at www.marineparks.sa.gov.au visual format and may be viewed and downloaded from the marine parks website.

-An atlas of maps containing environmental, economic and social/cultural information for this marine park has been produced as Part 2 of the Values

-Statement.
-The maps provide details specific to this park in a user-friendly visual format and may be viewed and downloaded from the marine parks website.
+An atlas of maps containing environmental, economic and social/cultural information for this marine park has been produced as Part 2 of the Values Statement.
+The maps provide details specific to this park in a user-friendly